Texas Music

-Texas Music is a quarterly entertainment magazine published in Austin, Texas.
+Texas Music is an entertainment magazine published in Austin, Texas.
 Since its launch in January 2000, Texas Music has covered hundreds of the state's musicians and bands, representing all styles of music, in addition to writing about the venues and events that contribute to the state's music scene.
 Launched in January 2000, the magazine was formed out of an idea for an MBA school project by publisher Stewart Ramser.

 Texas Music includes compilation CDs featuring Texas artists inside some issues.
 More than 300 artists have appeared on these CDs since 2005.

 The magazine also hosts reader appreciation parties featuring performances by Texas artists.

 The editor of Texas Music is Tom Buckley, a University of Texas faculty member.
 The art director is Martha Gazella-Taylor, who won a design award — the Charles E. Green Award for Excellence in Journalism — in 2005 for her work on the magazine.
-Associate editors are William Michael Smith and Jeremy Ray Burchard.
-Julie Seaford is managing editor, and Madison Searle edits the book review section.
-Lisa Really is Advertising Art Director.
-Frequent contributors include Coy Prather, Geoff Himes, Nathan Smith, Darryl Smyers, Trey Gutierrez and Linc Leifeste.
-Copy editors are Michael Marchio, Anne Herman and Bailey Poland.
+Associate editors are Coy Prather and Jeremy Ray Burchard, and Madison Searle edits the book review section.
+Frequent contributors include Richard Skanse, Geoff Himes, Darryl Smyers and Mike Ethan Messick.
+The copy editor is Kirstin Cutts.

 The magazine celebrated its 10th anniversary in 2010.

+The magazine celebrated its 20th anniversary in 2020.
+For a time, the magazine was operated by Open Sky Media in Austin, Texas, but was reacquired by Stewart Ramser, the magazine's original publisher, in 2024.